gvdpol/PracticalDevOps/docs/Setup/AzurePass.md

 ![Login](<media/AzurePass-login.png>)

-- The Azure subscription will be ## Enter your account details## in this account.
-If you do not have a Microsoft Account or Org ID you can create one by clicking on the link
+- If you do not have a Microsoft Account or Org ID you can create one by clicking on the link

 ## Enter your account details